peterle93/Customer-Churn-Prediction-with-Spark/README.md

 | Gradient Boosting |0.99038|0.99044|
 | Decision Tree|0.93170|0.93418|

+With the default parameter, Gradient Boosting has the highest score of all the metrics and Random forest comes second.

 | Classifier      | f1-score | accuracy |
 | -------------   | ------:| -------:|
 | Logistic Regression Tuned|0.89731|0.90552|
 | Random Forest Tuned     |0.98705|0.98726|
 | Gradient Boosting Tuned|0.99146|0.99150|

-With the default parameter, Gradient Boosting has the highest score of all the metrics and Logistic Regression comes second.
+After tuning with various gridsearch parameters, Gradient Boosting remains the highest score of all the metrics and Random forest comes second.

 ## Libraries and Dependencies: <a name="libraries"></a>